Jeff Perera looks at one of his first male role models for speaking up against gender inequality: Kurt Cobain.

 Cobain told Metal Express “I have nothing against heavy metal, except that some of it is pretty sexist”.

 Interviewer: “What is your favorite track on the album?”

 Kurt Cobain: “I think I like ‘Territorial Pissings’ the best.
-It’s just an ode to women and my appreciation of them.
-Not just because I like to have relationships with them sexually, but as a whole, as people.
+It’s just an ode to women and my appreciation of them …as a whole, as people.
 I think they deserve a lot more credit than they get.”

 Kurt was a male ally in utero, trying to get it right.
-While the work to support women and girls experiencing violence is key, Kurt understood the need to also address the toxic mosh-pit that is harmful masculinity… and his words haunt from the grave:
+While working to support women and girls experiencing violence is key, Kurt understood the need to also address the toxic mosh-pit that is harmful masculinity, and his words haunt from the grave:

 ” Kurt clarified bluntly, “It’s an anti-, let me repeat that, anti-rape song…It’s like she’s saying ‘You’ll never kill me.
 I’ll survive this…’ Tori Amos, an open rape survivor, defended him on this point saying that the songs shocking effect was done on purpose, “It’s a defiant song… you realize he’s turning it back on people.”
 (Kurt) and Courtney Love preformed at the Rock Against Rape benefit in Los Angeles in 1993.
 ‘Rape Me’ was not the only song that Kurt wrote to give light to the issue of rape.